Medical fitness to drive

 Drivers with a medical condition or disability

-Driver health is important and all drivers must meet medical standards relevant to the class of licence you hold.
+All drivers must meet medical standards relevant to the class of licence you hold.

 Medical standards for drivers are set out in the Assessing Fitness to Drive publication on the Austroads website.